Improved Wine Maps

 The entire country of South Africa started as a pit-stop for the Dutch East India Company en route to India.
 The South African region built their industry on wines and brandies made with the Chenin Blanc grape.
 In just the last ten years, South Africa has become more well known for their red wines such as Cabernet Sauvignon and Syrah.
 The country has prehistoric soils which add a unique rustic flavor to their fruity wines.

-Burgundy France is the birthplace of the some of the world’s most planted grapes, including Chardonnay and Pinot Noir.
-The region was developed by Cistercian Monks who walled their estates and plots of land for disease protection.
+Burgundy was developed by Cistercian Monks who walled their estates and plots of land for disease protection.
+They specialized in Chardonnay and Pinot Noir!
 Burgundy is sliced into 5 unique wine growing areas with unique wine styles.
-Some of the walled plots are the most valuable wine estates in the world.
+Some of the walled plots are the most valuable wine estates in the world!

 Champagne is a frigid area that wouldn’t normally be suited for wine growing.
-Fortunately, the Champenoise saw this as an opportunity with the invention of sparkling wine that they simply called ‘Champagne’.
-The best sparkling wines of the region are from warmer vintages that age for around 7 years prior to release.
-Aged Champagne are noted for their nutty biscuity aromas.
+Fortunately, the Champenoise saw this as an opportunity with the invention of sparkling wine that they simply called “Champagne.”
+The best sparkling wines of the region are from warmer vintages that age for around 7 years prior to release!
+Aged Champagne are loved for their nutty biscuity aromas.